nisalperera/ros2-docker/README.md

 ros2 run <package> <node>
 ```

+You can also build your package using following custom bash commands.
+These commands are only available in development variant

+- `buildpackage` - Equivelent to running `colcon build --symlink-install` inside your package.
+You mustbe inside the package where the
+                   CMakeLists.txt is available.
+- `ros2_source {package path}` - Equivelent to running `{package path}/install/setup.bash`

 ## License and third‑party components

 This project is provided under the license specified in the repository.
 When using these Dockerfiles and images, ensure compliance with:

 - ROS 2 licenses: Core ROS 2 code is generally licensed under Apache 2.0, with some components under BSD‑3‑Clause or other permissive licenses.
 Refer to the ROS 2 documentation and individual package LICENSE files for details.
 - Docker licenses: Docker Engine is licensed under Apache 2.0, while Docker Desktop and related services are covered by Docker’s subscription and desktop license agreements.
 Check Docker’s official legal pages for up‑to‑date terms before commercial use.
+- Gazebo Models and Worlds Collection licensed under GNU.

 Users are responsible for reviewing and complying with all applicable third‑party licenses when building and distributing images based on this repository.